nilovelez/machete/readme.txt

 == Changelog ==

 = 3.1.3 =
+* Improved the compliance of the code with the WordPress Coding Standards
-* Added option to PowerTools to enable upload of SVG images
+* New: Added option to PowerTools to enable upload of SVG images
+* Fix: Fixed ampersand escaping error in the code editor
+* Fix: Typo in the Disabled REST API notice (props @carloslongarela)
+* Fix: PHP 5.4 empty() syntax error (props @luisrull)

 = 3.1.2 =
 * Added option to reduce Thumbnail JPEG quality